Where Chess and Life Collide

 The Saavedra Position (white to move and win)

 Chess: More Art or Science?

-- Next, there are experiences you can have while playing chess that you just can't have doing anything else, both emotional and aesthetic.
-To make my first chess and music comparison, the experience of playing a serious (tournament) game of chess is akin to performing a solo with a musical instrument in concert.
+- Next, there are experiences, both emotional and aesthetic, that you can have while playing chess that you just can't have doing anything else.
+To make my first chess and music comparison, the experience of playing a serious (tournament) game of chess is akin to performing a solo with a musical instrument during a concert.
 There are very few experiences where you are completely on your own, where there's no time to discuss what's currently occurring, and where any observers may watch you perform without your knowing their opinions until it's all over (though perhaps there is the occasional uncontrolled grimace or sigh).